5 easy jobs to complete this spring to ensure you have a beautiful summer garden

 - Canna Lilly

 4. Plant Sunflower seeds

 My absolute favorite flower of the summer is the simple but fabulous sunflower!
 Sunflowers remind me of my childhood and bring to mind summer days, the sound of the icecream man driving by and the smell of cut grass.
 So nostalgic.
 There is also truly a sunflower for every garden.
 There are small and elegant sunflowers, chocolate colored, red, orange yellow.
 Short and tall!
 Personally, I love to grow a mix, but I especially love the big showy sunflowers, the bigger the better!
 In a small garden like ours, the big sunflowers make a huge statement.
-This year we are trying the Mongolian giant.
+Last year we grew the Mongolian giant, they didn’t quite make it to ‘Giant’ size but they were beautiful.
+I’m sure our Sandy soil was the culprit.
+This year we are trying several varieties including procut white light and yellow pollenless varieties for cutting.
+I’m also growing skyscraper sunflowers along the fence for additional privacy.
 I will be sharing with you all how this goes. here are some images of prior years’ sunflowers.

 5. Feed and Mulch everything

 If I was asked to say the number one most important job in the garden for spring, I would say this.
 Feed and mulch everything.
 During the spring, the plants are hungry and in need of food and water.
 If you give them all a good feed and then top with a really thick layer of mulch, you are helping to keep in all the moisture from spring rains, keeping out the weeds (this is why this is the last step), and doubly feeding the plants, initially with the plant food and then by mulching you are adding a supply of future food as it rots into the soil.
 We will have other posts going into detail on our favorite mulches and plant foods.
 But below is a summary..